mrlesmithjr/vagrant-box-templates/README.md

 ```

 ## Included Box Distros

+> NOTE: This list may not be completely up to date.

 Below are the included distros along with their respective releases that are
 available in this repo.